pascomnet/documentation/site/content/client-desktop-userguide/pascom-groups/_index.en.md

 ### Mute a Group

-1. Click on the **speaker symbol** in the upper menu bar.
+1. Click on the {{< ui-button "Speaker Icon">}} in the upper menu bar.
 Now you will no longer receive notification of new events in the group.

 ### Close a Group

-2. To close a group, click on the **red X symbol** in the top menu bar.
+2. To close a group, click on the {{< ui-button "red X Icon">}} in the top menu bar.
 Don't worry, you can always open the group again from the contact list.

 ### Edit Group and manage Participants

-3. To make changes to a group, click on the **red info icon** in the top menu bar and you will be taken to the group settings.
+3. To make changes to a group, click on the {{< ui-button "red Info Icon">}} in the top menu bar and you will be taken to the group settings.

 ![Group Details](group_details.en.jpg)